 Spoilage of food, whether cooked or uncooked, is a common problem during the monsoon.
 Blame it on microbial growth or the moisture in the atmosphere, but there is no escape.
-Therefore, it’s important that you take proper precautions so as to ensure that the food in your home stays fresh and doesn't become home to disease-causing bacteria or micro-organisms.
+Therefore, it’s important that you take proper precautions so as to ensure that there is no food spoilage in your home stays fresh and doesn't become home to disease-causing bacteria or micro-organisms.

 However, note that the longer you store certain foods, especially cooked foods, they tend to lose their actual nutritional value, and at times there can also be a dip in taste and flavour.
 Not to forget that, storing perishable food items for a long period of time is known to increase the bacteria count, giving rising to health problems such as food poisoning, on consumption.
 It’s best to avoid cooking and buying things in excess to prevent spoilage.

 7 Home Remedies for a Pest-free Kitchen

 Dry snacks such as biscuits, cookies and chips tend to turn soggy when not stored properly especially during monsoon.
 Be a step ahead by making sure you wrap them in newspapers or blotting paper and keeping them aside.
 You could instead also store them in dry, glass air-tight containers for better protection.
 Certain open packets of chips and biscuits can also be stored in the refrigerator.
 Let them get to room temperature before consuming or if possible, you could always reach for the microwave.

 Bread and Chapatis